leelabsg/META_SAIGE/README.md

 - `--ancestry` :  Ancestry indicator (ex.
 1 1 1 2).
 Need to specify ancestry indicator from each and every cohort delimited by white-space (`' '`).
 Optional input for multi-ancestry meta-analysis.
 - `output_prefix`: directory for output
 - `verbose`: verbose mode.
 TRUE or FALSE
+- `--groupfile` : Path to the group file.
+This file should include gene annotations, grouping variants by genes or other relevant units (e.g., UKBexomeOQFE_chr7.gene.anno.hg38_PlinkMatch_v2.txt).
+- `--annotation` : Annotation types, typically variant effect categories such as lof (loss of function) or missense_lof (missense and loss of function).
+Multiple annotations can be specified.
+- `--mafcutoff` : Minor allele frequency cutoff values.
+You can specify multiple thresholds (e.g., 0.01 0.001).
 <br>
 example commands for GC-based method:
 <br>